Aarongoldmananalyst/MarketEdge-Retail-Analytics/README.md

 ---

 ## 🔍 About This Project
 **MarketEdge Retail Analytics** is a full-stack data analytics solution built to uncover profit leakage in a retail retail environment.
-The project uses **dbt-style transformations and a modeling structure** to organize raw sales, inventory, and promotion data into analysis-ready tables that support downstream analytics and dashboards.
+The project uses **dbt-style transformations and a modeling structure** (layered staging and marts).
 .
 Using **SQL, Python, dbt, and Tableau**, the project unifies multi-source sales, inventory, and promotion data into a scalable analytics ecosystem.

+The workflow follows a structured pipeline from raw data ingestion, through transformation and modeling, to analytics-ready marts that power dashboards and business insights.

 ---